 Some of the most well-known chefs and restaurants in Los Angeles and New York City hire ICE's externs and graduates.
 And it's no surprise that over the years, ICE and its alumni and faculty have won top industry awards, reviews and accolades including the 2015 IACP "best culinary school" honor.
-In fall 2016, both The Daily Meal and Edinformatics wrote articles listing ICE as the No. 1 culinary school in America!
+ICE is consistently ranked as one of the best culinary schools in America by multiple media outlets, including The Daily Meal, Chef's Pencil, Best Choice Schools, College Rank and USAToday.

-In the last six years, ICE has grown with a new campus and a new innovative career program.
+In the last ten years, ICE has grown with a new campus and a new innovative career program.
 In 2015, we moved into our new New York City campus at 225 Liberty Street.
-It is a modern and invigorating environment, open day and night, hosting career training, more than 2,400 recreational and professional development classes a year, 400 special events a year and monthly guest speakers.
-In 2018, we opened our campus in Pasadena, California, 10 miles from the center of Los Angeles, and in 2019, we launched a plant-based diploma program in Health-Supportive Culinary Arts, inspired by the curriculum of the former Natural Gourmet Institute.
+It is a modern and invigorating environment, open day and night, hosting career training, more than 1,800 recreational and professional development classes a year, 400 special events a year and monthly guest speakers.
+In 2018, we opened our campus in Pasadena, California, 10 miles from the center of Los Angeles, and in 2019, we launched a plant-based diploma program, inspired by the curriculum of the former Natural Gourmet Institute.
 In 2020, ICE entered an agreement with the now-closed International Culinary Center (ICC, former French Culinary Institute or FCI) to inherit and incorporate the best elements of the historic school's legacy at our New York and Los Angeles campuses.
 This included hiring many former ICC instructors and introducing Intensive Sommelier Training at ICE.
+In 2024, ICE launched Tourism, Travel & Hospitality Management, an innovative and pragmatic business program designed for students interested in career paths in these interrelated industries.